Bug reports, feedback¶

-Pylint is very well tested, with a high good code coverage.
+Pylint is very well tested, with a high code coverage.
 It has two types of tests, usual unittests and functional tests.

-The usual unittests can be found under /test directory and they can be used for testing almost anything Pylint related.
-But for the ease of testing Pylint’s messages, we also have the concept of functional tests.
+The usual unittests can be found under /pylint/test directory and they can be used for testing almost anything Pylint related.
+But for the ease of testing Pylint's messages, we also have the concept of functional tests.

-You should also run all the tests to ensure that your change isn’t breaking one.
+You should also run all the tests to ensure that your change isn't a breaking one.
 You can run the tests using the tox package, as in: